 Govt to establish Kashmir desks at Pakistani embassies across world: FM Qureshi

-ISLAMABAD: Foreign Minister Shah Mahmood Qureshi has said that Kashmir desks would be established at all Pakistan’s embassies across the world to highlight Kashmir issue, ARY News reported on Thursday.
+ISLAMABAD: Foreign Minister Shah Mahmood Qureshi has said that Kashmir desks will be established at all Pakistan’s embassies across the world to highlight Kashmir issue, ARY News reported on Thursday.

 As per details, the foreign minister visited a newly established Kashmir Cell at Foreign Ministry in Islamabad today.